in short:

 - candy zappa's book

-- too many options for march 8: 4fm radio show and arte tv show, but i'll be at the residents concert
+- too many options for march 8: 4fm radio show and arte tv show, but i'll be at

 - john trubee's updated & reworked interview with carl franzoni